sibprogrammer/xq/README.md

 # Installation

-A simple way to install the utility is to use the curl and bash installer.
+The preferable ways to install the utility are described below.

 For macOS:
 ```